 The all-wheel drive operates seamlessly and is a good option for drivers who live in snowy and rainy climates.
 In normal, good-traction conditions, 95 percent of the engine's power goes to the front wheels.
 If those wheels lose traction, a multi-plate clutch begins routing power to the rear, to a maximum split of 65 percent to the back tires.

 The XC90 handles bumpy roads with dips and gullies well, without crashing loudly or bottoming when driven hard.
 It doesn't offer the sporty handling of a BMW X5 or Infiniti FX35, but some of us prefer it.
-The Volvo's power rack-and-pinion steering is on the heavy side, and not particularly quick in sharp curves yet the XC90 doesn't wallow or sway excessively under hard cornering.
+The Volvo's power rack-and-pinion steering is on the heavy side, and not particularly quick in sharp curves, yet the XC90 doesn't wallow or sway excessively under hard cornering.
 The electronic stability system stepped in a few times when we were thrashing down a particularly ornery road, and applied the brakes at one wheel without cutting engine power.
-It worked as intended, and helped keep the XC90 going where we intended while driving at rate few owners will care to undertake.
+It worked as intended, and helped keep the XC90 going where we intended, even while driving at a rate few owners would care to undertake.

-Ride quality in the standard XC90 is very good, and stiff at the wheels but not in the cabin.
+Ride quality in the standard XC90 is very good: stiff at the wheels but not in the cabin.
 It doesn't exactly absorb the ridges and bumps, because you feel the suspension working over them, but it doesn't transfer any harshness to the arms or seat of the pants, either.
-Speed bumps in particular are interesting: It's as if the suspension challenges them and hammers back, protecting us from jouncing even when we hit them at 15 mph.
+Speed bumps in particular are interesting: It's as if the suspension challenges them and hammers back, protecting us from jouncing even when we hit them at excessive speed.

-The Volvo XC90 packs a lot of space into a manageably sized vehicle.
-It's quiet and comfortable.
-Styling revisions freshen its appearance but the XC90 is overdue for a complete redesign.
+The Volvo XC90 packs a lot of space into a manageably-sized vehicle that's quiet and comfortable.
+Performance comes across as smooth, though less than vigorous.
+Fuel economy is so-so; but then, this is a relatively heavy seven-seater.
+XC90 is overdue for a complete redesign.

 NewCarTestDrive.com correspondents Sam Moses, Larry Edsall, Mitch McCullough, J.P.
 Vettraino and Laura Burstein contributed to this report.